To accelerate economic growth and individual prosperity in the state of Arkansas.

-Oversees ADWS’s Divisions of: Employment Assistance (EA), Financial Management, Information Technology, Temporary Assistance for Needy Families (TANF), Unemployment Insurance (UI), and Workforce Investment and Opportunity Act (WIOA).
+Oversees ADWS’s Divisions of: Employment Assistance (EA), Financial Management, Temporary Assistance for Needy Families (TANF), Unemployment Insurance (UI), and Workforce Innovation and Opportunity Act (WIOA).
 Handles agency related communication issues and acts as the agency’s liaison on matters of state and federal government.
 Manages the Career Readiness Certificate Program (CRC) and the New Hire Registry.

 Employment Assistance – 501-371-1028 | firstname.lastname@example.org

 Employment Assistance provides policy development and technical assistance for federally-funded employment and training programs.
 Many of these programs are awarded by formula under the Workforce Innovation and Opportunity Act (WIOA) including Adult, Youth, and Dislocated Worker programs that fund career services, training, and supportive services to eligible participants with training that is focused on meeting the needs of local employers.
 Other WIOA programs administered by Employment Assistance include Employment Services authorized under the Wagner-Peyser Act, as amended, and Jobs for Veterans State Grants.
 Employment Assistance also administers discretionary programs that have been awarded to the state competitively.
 Current discretionary awards administered by this unit provide temporary employment opportunities for areas of the state impacted by natural disasters, as well as programs focused on expanding and leveraging apprenticeship opportunities.
 Employment Assistance also administers Foreign Labor Certification and provides staffing to the Arkansas Workforce Development Board (AWDB).